Products | SPR Sensor chips | Data sheets

 • kinetics of medium and small analytes including carbohydrates

-1 Apparent dissociation rate constants (koff) determined at ligand capture densities < 50% of maximum immobilization level.
+1 Apparent dissociation rate constants (koff) were determined at ligand capture densities < 50 % of the maximum immobilization level.

 3 All illustrations are schematic representations and are not drawn to scale; dimensions, densities, and spatial relationships do not reflect actual physical or chemical proportions.

-4 Based on specific capture immobilization of 500 nM TST-GFP in PBS.
+4 Based on the specific capture immobilization of 500 nM TST-GFP in PBS.